1. Will this new private loan have a variable interest rate?

 If YES, then you should know: The lender determines the terms of private loans.
-If you cannot make your payments, you will be restricted to the accommodations offered by the private lender.
+If you cannot make your payments, you will be restricted to the options offered by the private lender.
 However, with federal loans, a borrower has access to a variety of affordable payment plans and postponement options.
-For this reason, if you refinance with a private loan, select a reputable lender and thoroughly read the fine print.
+For this reason, if you refinance with a private loan, select a reputable lender, and thoroughly read the fine print.

 4. Are you comfortable with assuming more risk in your financial life?